This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 - Alternatively, you can grab one of the free printable gratitude journals below!

-Free printable gratitude journal
+Free printable gratitude journal pages

 If you haven’t already done it, I highly recommend the Daily Gratitude Challenge on The Artisan Life!
 You can download the printable gratitude journal right away when you become a member using the box below this post and you can follow along with the daily gratitude challenge YouTube playlist.